jamie-altizer/PinnedSites/README.markdown

 ## Jumplist API

-build(object) - Will build the dynamic jumplist from the JSON object passed in as input.
+build(listName, listItems) - Will build the dynamic jumplist from the provided array.
 It will also write to the console log when enough jumplist items have been added to go beyond the "typical" (10 items) maximum viewable or beyond the maximum supported by Windows (20 items).

 	Pinned.Jumplist.clear();
-    Pinned.Jumplist.build({ 'name': 'Jumplist Example',
-        'items': [
+    Pinned.Jumplist.build('Jumplist Example',[
             { 'name': 'Item 1', 'action': 'http://domain', 'icon': 'http://domain/example.ico' },
             { 'name': 'Item 2', 'action': 'http://domain', 'icon': 'http://domain/example.ico' },
             { 'name': 'Item 3', 'action': 'http://domain', 'icon': 'http://domain/example.ico' },